BCPS Recertification Program on Antimicrobial Resistance Offers 6.0 Hours of Recertification Credit

 On-site

-Registration fee includes syllabus, CPE credit, and access to the BCPS recertification posttest.
+Registration fee includes program booklet, CPE credit, and access to the BCPS recertification posttest.

 No commercial support has been received for this activity.